leinad1313/CSVProject/README.md

-# CVSProject
-Web project that works with .cvs files.
+# CVSProject -- A web project that works with .cvs files.

 For it to work you need the MySQL dump in the 'MySQL dump' Folder.